-UPDATE: Arrest Made In Violent Freeport Rape
+Arrest Made In Violent Freeport Rape

 Reyes has been charged with two counts of first-degree rape, two counts of sexual abuse, and assault.

 Nassau County police had released surveillance video and photos on Thursday.
-Police have not revealed how Reyes was identified as the attacker.

-The victim’s mother told CBS2’s Reena Roy the attack left her daughter with eye damage.
+Police said an anonymous tip led to the arrest and described the search for a suspect as intense and a top priority.

+“The tip came in that he was getting ready to flee to El Salvador,” said Nassau Police Commissioner Patrick Ryder.

+Police describe Reyes as a day laborer/landscaper who did not know the victim with no prior criminal record.
+Investigators say he first came to the United States in 2010 at 16 after crossing the border in Texas.
+He was sent back and crossed the border again illegally in 2014.